machinelearningZH/plausi/README.md

 The ___PlausiApp___ is made available upon request in a private Repo (mailto:datashop@statistik.zh.ch).

 ## Licensing
-All code, the index formula and the synthetic text data are licensed under the MIT license.
+The package is licensed under the MIT license.

 ## Project team
-This is a project of [Team Data of the Statistical Office of the Canton of Zurich](https://www.zh.ch/de/direktion-der-justiz-und-des-innern/statistisches-amt/data.html).
+This is a joint project of the [Vote & Election-Team] (https://www.zh.ch/de/direktion-der-justiz-und-des-innern/statistisches-amt/wahlen-und-abstimmungen.html) and [Team Data](https://www.zh.ch/de/direktion-der-justiz-und-des-innern/statistisches-amt/data.html) of the Statistical Office of the Canton of Zurich.
 Responsible: Simon Graf, Thomas Lo Russo and Thomas Knecht

 ## Feedback and contributing
 We would love to hear from you.
 Please share your feedback and let us know how you use the code.
-You can [write an email](mailto:datashop@statistik.zh.ch) or share your ideas by opening an issue or a pull requests.
+You can [write an email](mailto:wahlen@statistik.zh.ch) or share your ideas by opening an issue or a pull requests.